fszale/resume/README.md

 **Shoptelligence, Ann Arbor, MI**
 - **Vice President of Engineering** from February 2022 - Present

-- Expanded omnichannel platform with two new products, email content recommender for digital campaigns and an instore product recommender experience.
+- Expanded omni-channel platform with two new products, email content recommender for digital campaigns and an in store product recommender experience.
 - Delivered data lake and initiated migration of advanced analytics and reporting to the trusted data warehouse.
 - Delivered client portal to expand client success capabilities.
 - Reduced operational expenses by 25%.
 - Implemented metrics driven culture and reduced support issue occurrences to near zero.
 - Improved issue resolution time by 500%.
-- Assisted in the implementation of an Enterprenurial Operating System (EOS) across the organization.
+- Assisted in the implementation of an Entrepreneurial Operating System (EOS) across the organization.
-- Built a team focused on client support, big data, APIs and performance driven digitial marketing.
+- Built a team focused on client support, big data, APIs and performance driven digital marketing.
 - Responsible for technical innovation, transformational leadership, platform product development, mentoring engineers, solution architecture, full stack system development, project management, technical team leadership, management of remote engineering teams, deployment and client support of multiple SaaS products.
 - Utilized a wide variety of tools and technologies across multiple projects; GCP - BigQuery, Data Fusion, MySQL, Kubernetes, Apigee, Airflow, Looker Studio, Python, Java, JavaScript and others.